REPORTING CASES OF ABUSE OR NEGLECT

 Sacramento, California 95818

-Be sure to collect details to help them investigate more quickly, such as specific location and description of the animal; license plates, address and description of the home and suspected person; and nature of abuse or neglect.
+Be sure to collect details to help these agencies investigate more quickly, such as specific location and description of the animal; license plates, address and description of the home and suspected person; and nature of abuse or neglect.
 Please be sure to leave your name and phone number in case they need to call to ask for further information.
 Your report can remain anonymous, however your willingness to be a witness and testify about what you saw can mean the difference between the person being prosecuted or being free to abuse and neglect more animals.

 Don’t wait for the situation to worsen.
 And don’t attempt to intervene or do anything illegal.
 Sometimes confronting the suspected person can result in retribution to you or the animal.